Religious Exploration at Beacon Unitarian Universalist Congregation

 Upcoming Seussian life lessons (with reading, discussion, activities, and craft projects) will be:

 Feb 2nd – Childcare Only for children 5 and under; all other children remain the Sanctuary for Worship for all ages.

 Feb 9th – “If I Ran the Zoo” – What if you ran a zoo – what changes would you make for the animals?
 How does this relate to our 7th principle about the interdependent web?

 Grades 7 and 8 – “Building Bridges” resumes on January 12, 2020, 10 a.m.

 Stephanie and I are excited to be offering the study of Islam in January!
 Our next class will be on Sunday, Jan 12 at Beacon at 10am.
+We will also be visiting an LDS service in Flagstaff.
 We are working on additional education opportunities for Islam next month.
 If you see Stephanie, please thank her for her wonderful contributions to this program!
 She has been serving as the lead curriculum developer for Building Bridges and the kids educational experience is vastly improved as a result of her efforts!

-Rev. Robin plans to talk with the kids in January about what they have been learning in Building Bridges.
+Rev. Robin plans to talk with the kids on February 9 about what they have been learning in Building Bridges.
 The hope is that this will develop into a service with Rev. Robin where the kids share their thoughts and feelings sometime this spring.
 Stay tuned for details as they unfold.
 Happy New Year, Dru Monroe (email@example.com)